HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="popular-selector-pseudo-elements.png",
   caption="The most popular pseudo-elements as a percent of pages.", description="Bar chart showing the most popular pseudo-elements as a percent of pages for desktop and mobile.
 Desktop and mobile are mostly similar, with mobile tending to have slightly higher adoption.
 The most popular pseudo-element is before, used on 33% of mobile pages.
-The after pseudo-element is used on 30% of mobile pages. -moz-focus-inner is unsed on 24% of pages.
+The after pseudo-element is used on 30% of mobile pages. -moz-focus-inner is used on 24% of pages.
 The popularity drops after those from 17% to 4% in decreasing order: -webkit-input-placeholder, -moz-placeholder, -webkit-search-decoration, -webkit-search-cancel-button, -webkit-inner-spin-button, -webkit-outer-spin-button, -webkit-scrollbar (7%), selection, -ms-clear, -moz-selection, -webkit-media-controls, and -webkit-scrollbar-thumb.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1417577353&format=interactive", sheets_gid="1972610663", sql_file="top_selector_pseudo_elements.sql",